-- State by part of State by sex by broad age; - State by part of State by labour force status; - Marital status by broad age; and - Occupation by broad geography.
-14 - The person benchmarks for State, part of State, sex and age are from the Estimated Residential Population figures produced by the ABS based on the 2001 Census, updated for births, deaths, immigration, emigration and interstate migration.
-The household benchmarks, however, are based on the 1996 Census and are similarly updated from that time point.15 The remaining benchmarks come from the ABS Labour Force Survey.
+- State by part of State by sex by broad age; - State by part of State by labour force status; - Marital status by broad age; and - Occupation by broad geography. - The person benchmarks for State, part of State, sex and age are from the Estimated Residential Population figures produced by the ABS based on the 2001 Census, updated for births, deaths, immigration, emigration and interstate migration.
+The household benchmarks are now also based on the 2001 Census and are similarly updated from that time point.
+The remaining benchmarks come from the ABS Labour Force Survey.